 The Jule G. Charney Medal is granted to individuals in recognition of highly significant research or development achievement in the atmospheric or hydrologic sciences.
-The award is in the form of a medallion.

 Nominations are considered by the Atmospheric Research Awards Committee, which makes recommendations for final approval by AMS Council.

 Thank you for your interest in submitting a nomination!
 AMS membership is not required to submit an award nomination.
 Nominations are due by 1 May.
 The nominator is responsible for uploading the entire nomination package.

 The nominees for awards remain on the committee's active list for three years.
 You will be allowed to update an unsuccessful nomination at the beginning of the next award cycle.

 Jule Gregory Charney played a pivotal role in the development of modern meteorology.